stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 Federated voting allows each node to confirm some statement `a`.
-Not every attempt at federated voting may succeed--an attempt to vote on statement `a` may get stuck, with the result that nodes can confirm neither `a` nor its opposite `!a`.
+Not every attempt at federated voting may succeed--an attempt to vote on statement `a` may get stuck, with the result that nodes can confirm neither `a` nor its negation `!a`.
 However, when a node succeeds in confirming a statement `a`, federated voting guarantees two things:

 1. In a configuration and failure scenario in which it is possible for